 How our city spends its money is important and affects us all.
 Just like many people have a budget at home, we make a budget here at the City to make sure we spend wisely, fairly and efficiently for the whole community.
-Please note the following budget hearings, which the public is encouraged to attend:

 WHAT IS THE BUDGET, AND WHY SHOULD I CARE?